COMBINE-lab/shoal/README.md

 samples in an experiment, and subsequently applies a variant of the variational Bayesian expectation maximization algorithm to apply this prior adaptively across multi-mapping groups of reads.

-shoal can increase quantification accuracy, inter- sample consistency, and reduce false positives in downstream differential analysis when applied to multi-condition RNA-seq experiments.
+shoal can increase quantification accuracy, inter-sample consistency, and reduce false positives in downstream differential analysis when applied to multi-condition RNA-seq experiments.
 Moreover, shoal, runs downstream of Salmon and requires less than a minute per-sample to re-estimate transcript abundances while accounting for the learned empirical prior.

+shoal is designed and developed by [Avi Srivastava](https://github.com/k3yavi), [Michael Love](https://github.com/mikelove) and [Rob Patro](https://github.com/rob-p).

 ### Using shoal
 Shoal requires to have salmon output of all the samples in the experiment